Part of the magic when reaching Manu is knowing that you are among the very few people who actually get this chance…

 Andes and cloud forest

-First, you will quickly go across the picturesque town of Paucartambo, known for its festivities of La Virgen del Carmen that take place in July, and then by its stone cobbled bridge that comes back from colonial times.
+First, you will quickly pass through the picturesque town of Paucartambo, known for its festival of La Virgen del Carmen that takes place in July, and also for its stone cobbled bridge that dates back to colonial times.

-Before and after passing through Paucartambo, but depending on weather and visibility conditions, you will see the ancient mausoleums of Ninamarca, and then the Acjanaco pass, from where you will have a first view of the cloud forest before descending to the rainforest.
+Either before or after Paucartambo (depending on the weather and visibility conditions), you will see the ancient mausoleums of Ninamarca and the Acjanaco Pass.
+From the latter, you can catch a first glimpse of the cloud forest before we descend into the rainforest.

-The difference in elevation will be about three thousand meters depending on your final stop, so again we recommend you to read our blog to be well prepared for the trip.
+The difference in elevation will be about three thousand meters depending on your final stop, so again, we recommend you to read this helpful Peru packing list and packing tips blog to be well prepared.